 A Public Meeting to invite formal feedback from residents, businesses, and community stakeholders will be scheduled before finalizing the Plan.

-The draft Community Improvement Plan (CIP) will be presented to the public at a public meeting on October 6 at 6 p.m..
+The draft Community Improvement Plan was presented to the public at a public meeting on October 6 at 6 p.m..
 This Statutory Public Meeting, held under the Planning Act, offers residents, local business owners, and community stakeholders a valuable opportunity to ask questions, offer feedback, and raise any concerns before the Plan is finalized.
-Input gathered at this stage may lead to further revisions before Council considers adoption.

 What is a Community Improvement Plan?